MDobak/docker-dev-env/README.md

 Options:

 -h, --help                         Print help message.
 -v, --verbose                      Run with a lot of debugging output.
 -m, --mount-dir <dir>              The directory where a NFS folder will be mount.
 -H, --hostname-suffix <suffix>     The suffix appended to hostnames.
-Default ".loc".
+Default value: ".loc".
+-d, --docker-machine <name>        Name of the Docker Machine.
+Default value: "default" --dev-env-only <flag>              Prevents any actions on containers not created by this script.
+Enabled by default.
 --setup-vbox-net <flag>            Configure the VirtualBox bridged network.
-Default enabled.
+Enabled by default.
 --setup-vbox-nfs-sharing <flag>    Configure the VirtualBox NFS.
-Default enabled.
+Enabled by default.
 --setup-containers-host <flag>     Configure the /etc/hosts file configuration on containers.
-Default enabled.
+Enabled by default.
 --setup-containers-dnsmasq <flag>  Configure the Dnsmasq on containers.
-Default disabled.
+Disabled by default .
 --setup-hosts <flag>               Configure the /etc/hosts file configuration on the host OS.
-Default disabled.
+Disabled by default.
 --setup-dnsmasq <flag>             Configure the Dnsmasq on the host OS.
-Default enabled.
+Enabled by default.

-<flag> - Binary value, 0 or 1.
+<flag> - 0 or 1.
 ```

 ## Requirements